barstoolbluz/floxenvs/spark/README.md

 # 🔥 Flox Environment for Apache Spark Cluster Computing

-This `spark-headless` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.
+This `spark` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.

 The [`spark`](https://github.com/barstoolbluz/floxenvs/tree/main/spark/) environment is better for local, interactive use—especially when users need help configuring things step by step.